| |

 Sontag shawl crochet pattern

-The Yarn you Need
+The Yarn You Need

-• I used Alize SuperLana Maxi (100g (3.53 oz)/100mt (109 yards) – in the color 240 – Dark Brown for the main body of the shawl (for the quantities you need please see the pattern info below).
+• I used Alize SuperLana Maxi (100g (3.53 oz)/100mt (109 yards) – in color 240 – Dark Brown for the main body of the shawl (for the quantities you need, please see the pattern info below).

 • This yarn is a wool/acrylic blend and is very soft to the touch.

-• For the black stripe, I used Alize SuperLana Maxi (100g (3.53 oz)/100mt (109 yards) – in the color 60 – Black.
+• For the black stripe, I used Alize SuperLana Maxi (100g (3.53 oz)/100mt (109 yards) – in color 60 – Black.

 • You can substitute this yarn with any yarn that is bulky weight (05).